audaciaconsulting/Audacia.Auth/openiddict/README.md

    - This must include adding scopes to the configuration so that they are registered in the database; this is an `OpenIdConnectScope` object that has
 - [ ] Set some claim types in ASP.NET Core Identity setup (see [here](#aspnet-core-identity-configuration))
 - [ ] If a custom profile service and/or additional claims provider are required, implement using the information [here](#adding-additional-claims-to-tokens)
+- [ ] If support for custom grant types (e.g. SAML) is required, see [here](#custom-grant-type-support)
+- [ ] If access to the credentials used to the sign or encrypt the tokens is needed then the interfaces `ISigningCredentialsProvider` and `IEncryptionCredentialsProvider` respectively can be used
-- [ ] Generate a certificate to encrypt tokens (this is in addition to the certificate which should already be present to sign tokens)
+- [ ] Generate a self-signed certificate to encrypt tokens (this is in addition to the certificate which should already be present to sign tokens)
+   - This can be done by executing the [CreateTokenSigningCert.sh](https://dev.azure.com/audacia/Audacia/_git/Audacia.Build?path=/tools/security/certificates/CreateTokenSigningCert.sh) and [ConvertTokenSigningCertToPfx.sh](https://dev.azure.com/audacia/Audacia/_git/Audacia.Build?path=/tools/security/certificates/ConvertTokenSigningCertToPfx.sh) bash scripts
 - [ ] Modify your deployment pipeline to seed the database with the necessary OpenIddict configuration (see [here](#seeding-clients-and-scopes-in-the-database))

 ## Configuration in appsettings.json